dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

 are nested in a parent-child hierarchy.
 All sheets have the following
 attributes:

--  *sheet-region*, expressed in the sheet’s own coordinate system.
+-  :gf:`sheet-region`, expressed in the sheet’s own coordinate system.
--  *sheet-transform*, which maps the sheet’s coordinate system to the coordinate system of its parent.
+-  :gf:`sheet-transform`, which maps the sheet’s coordinate system to the coordinate system of its parent.
--  *sheet-parent*, which is ``#f`` if the sheet has no parent.
+-  :gf:`sheet-parent`, which is ``#f`` if the sheet has no parent.
--  *sheet-mapped?*, which tells if the sheet is visible on a display, ignoring issues of occluding windows.
+-  :gf:`sheet-mapped?`, which tells if the sheet is visible on a display, ignoring issues of occluding windows.

-The *sheet-transform* is an instance of a concrete subclass of :class:`<transform>`.
-The *sheet-region* can be an instance of any concrete subclass of :class:`<region>`, but is usually represented by the region class :class:`<bounding-box>`.
+The :gf:`sheet-transform` is an instance of a concrete subclass of :class:`<transform>`.
+The :gf:`sheet-region` can be an instance of any concrete subclass of :class:`<region>`, but is usually represented by the region class :class:`<bounding-box>`.